Edith Díaz

-Edith Diaz (October 23, 1949 – December 19, 2009) was a Puerto Rican actress known for the roles in film, television, and stage.
+Edith Diaz (October 23, 1939 – November 19, 2009) was a Puerto Rican actress known for the roles in film, television, and stage.
 She co-founded the Screen Actors Guild's Ethnic Minorities Committee in 1972.

+Life and career

+Early life and education

 Diaz was born in Mayaguez, Puerto Rico.
-She studied under noted acting teacher, Stella Adler, and at the Actors Studio in the New York City.
+She studied under noted acting teacher Stella Adler and at the Actors Studio in the New York City.

+Film

 Her film credits included Born on the Fourth of July (1989), Sister Act (1992), Sister Act 2: Back in the Habit (1993), Nick of Time (1995), and her final appearance, Oh Baby!
 (2008).

+Television

 On television, Diaz appeared in the short-lived 1975-76 CBS television series, Popi, which starred Hector Elizondo.
 Popi, which aired on CBS for eleven episodes, was one of the first television series on American network television to feature a Hispanic theme and cast.
 Her other television credits included guest roles on Quincy, M.E., Police Woman, St. Elsewhere, All in the Family, The F.B.I., Barney Miller and The Twilight Zone.
-In 1991, she played Desi Arnaz's mother, Dolores, in the television movie, Lucy & Desi: Before the Laughter, on CBS.
+In 1991, she played Desi Arnaz's mother, Dolores, in the television movie Lucy & Desi: Before the Laughter, on CBS.
 In the 1973 episode "A Bullet for El Diablo", on Hawaii Five-O, Diaz appeared in a dual role as half-sisters Rita Salazar and Maria Ramos.

+Activism

 Diaz co-founded the Screen Actors Guild Ethnic Minorities Committee in 1972 with Henry Darrow, Carmen Zapata and Ricardo Montalbán.

+Death

-Edith Diaz died of heart failure on December 19, 2009, at a nursing home in North Hollywood, Los Angeles, California, at the age of 60.
+Edith Diaz died of heart failure on November 19, 2009, at a nursing home in North Hollywood, Los Angeles, at the age of 70.
 Actress Miluka Rivera, who had served with her on the SAG Ethnic Minorities Committee, called Diaz a "gifted performer, a union Latino rights activist and a loving friend."